sunfounder/thales_kit/docs/source/hello_led.rst

     led_onboard.value(1)

-We have set up the GP25 pin before and named it led_onboard.
-The function of this statement is to set the value of ``led_onboard`` to 1 to turn the on-board LED on.
+So far we have set up the GP25 pin on the on-board LED, and named it led_onboard.
+The function of the .value() statement is to set the value of ``led_onboard`` to 1, which will turn the on-board LED on.
+A value of .value(0) would turn the LED off.

 All in all, to use GPIO, these steps are necessary: